Jonathan-CO/OmniStack-07-InstagramClone/README.md

 ### Main Differences:
 Change from using class to using Hooks
 Change of route structure in the Mobile App, using React Navigation 5 Change from using Sharp to using Jimp.
+Image upload made with RNFetchBlob